Babitdor/weather-app-react-native/README.md

-Weather Forecast App using React Native and Expo along with OpenWeatherMap API
+# Weather Forecast App

+- Built using React Native and Expo along with OpenWeatherMap API
 - This app will allows users to check the forecast of any searched location, it will display a smooth transition depending on the temperature of the location.

 - Currently in Beta: